 I am in so much pain from Prince's death.
 I am definitely in denial at the moment as I play his music and write and it fills my quiet, relatively-safe home, something that I have not always had.
 To have the space to sit here and grieve without qualifier or apology or worry about who will harm me, who will want my tears dried so that I can be the emotionless problem-solving mule and Fact Portal to fix everyone else's lives while everyone denies the reality of mine.
 I can cry in quiet with the aroma and steam rising out of my tea cup, with the house dark save the bright light from my computer, as I pause from writing to look at photographs of this incredible human being who just seemed like too much for Earth; Prince.
 Ethereal.
 Otherworldly.
 Magical.
 And still so very human.
 I keep saying to myself "nah, he isn't gone; wait, did he really die?"
 I have been somewhat scarce on Twitter for the last couple of days, but every hour since I heard the news that Prince passed away, I check Twitter again just to make sure that this really happened.
 I look at the photographs that people are sharing and videos and jokes, remembering how shady Prince could be sometimes.
 He was like the uncle who knew the family and other people ain't bout shit sometimes, but still managed a smirk.
 It is like he had the insight on who people are in ways that other artists seem to lack at times, and his smirk made me think he was thinking "oh, here we go again; humans..."

-I feel how I did when Michael Jackson and Whitney Houston passed away.
-During both times—June 2009 and February 2012, respectively—life was already difficult for me and then they passed.
+I feel how I did when Whitney Houston passed away.
+Life was already difficult for me and then she passed.
 I am experiencing the same thing now; life is difficult and painful already and then something that helped me make sense of life, incredible Black artistry, feels ripped away from me.
 This time, it is Prince who is gone and I feel kind of lost.
 His voice, his writing, his musicianship, his art, his beauty, his style, his vision, his genius, his impact and his unapologetic love for Blackness means the world to me.
 In a society that presents so many reasons to hate Blackness, to engage Blackness as a consumable good, as bodies without lives, as the absence of humanity, Prince consistently reminded the world that Black artistry and Black life matter.

 Prince feels alive and always feels really close when I listen to his music.
 It hurts so badly, but at the same time I keep shifting between crying and smiling as I listen right now.
 I do not presume to intimately know Prince; obviously I am not his friend nor his family.
 But grief does not care about the formality of relationships.
 Besides, if I am honest with myself, his music has done more for me than some people who call me "friend" or "family" has.
 It has healed me when some people who would say they intimately know me could not.
 It has brought me joy when some people who know me have brought me pain.
 To deny the gravity of what Black artistry and Black music has done for Black imagination and reality seems unfair to myself.
 Thus, I recognize it and I am willing and honored to hold a place in my heart for it.
 Prince does not have to be my friend or family to have this honor.